TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 # => a: apple --- b:
 ~~~

-A lambda, on the other hand, does care and will raise an error if you don't honour the number of parameters expected
+A lambda, on the other hand, does care and will raise an error if you don't honor the number of parameters expected

 ~~~ruby
 a_proc = lambda { |a, b| puts "a: #{a} --- b: #{b}" }